e-picas/bash-utils/test/README.md

         bats test-file-name.bats

-Or use the `make.sh` script:
+Or use the `make` command:

-    ./make.sh test
+    cd /path/to/bash-utils
+    make tests